How to Make an Appointment

 There is no fee for Counseling Center services.
 If you are referred to a community provider for therapy, medication, or other mental health services, you are responsible for those fees, which may be covered by your health insurance.
 If we refer you to an off campus provider, we will discuss this with you further.

 If you are concerned that you and your counselor are not working well together, we encourage you to discuss this directly with your counselor.
-If you continue to feel concerned about the match, and are unable to talk about it directly, please feel free to contact:
+If you continue to feel concerned about the match or are unable to talk about it directly, please feel free to contact:

 Sherri Ettinger, PhD, LICSW